Antoniofo/AdminTools/README.md

 - /pos            Show your position in the chat and the console
 - /tp <x> <y> <z> Telepot you to the coordinate you've entered
 - /bcr            Give you the BCR or remove if you have it
+- /tpmenu	  Open a menu with all area that you can tp to